dannykd/dannydoan.dev/README.md

 # My Personal Website

-##TECH STACK
-nextjs
-tailwindcss
-vercel
+built with nextjs, tailwindcss. deployed with vercel